Subrat1988/library-management-system/README.md

 ```

 # Local Testing
 The application needs MySql database.
-We can use docker to start an instance if MySql database on your local to test the application.
+We can use docker to start an instance of MySql database on our local to test the application.
 ### Docker Command (mysql):
 docker run --name lms-mysql-database -p 3306:3306 -e MYSQL_ROOT_PASSWORD=rootPassword -e MYSQL_DATABASE=lms-database -e MYSQL_USER=lms-user -e MYSQL_PASSWORD=lmsPassword -d mysql:9.3.0

 # Containerization
 Sample Dockerfile has been added to the project.
 Which will create the docker image for the library-management-system application with openjdk:21 base image.
 **Command:** docker build . -t lms-app

+**or**

 **docker-compose.yml** file has been created to run the mysql database and library-management-system service on docker.
 **Command:** docker-compose up